KeithWilliamsGMIT/Graph-Theory-Project/README.md

 To populate the prototpe database data is needed.
 Finding and extracting this data was more difficult than anticipated due to the implementation of GMIT's current timetabling system.

 ##### Rooms
-To get a list of rooms I went to the [GMIT timetable website](http://timetable.gmit.ie/).
-To get the list of rooms go to Academic year 16/17, Rooms and then right click and choose the View Source option.
+To get a list of rooms go to the [GMIT timetable website](http://timetable.gmit.ie/) and them choose Academic year 16/17, Rooms and then right click and choose the View Source option.
 The list of rooms will be available in the following format.

 ```
 <option value="0484">G0484 CR1 (20)</option>